🌿 Free packing list & budget map — grab yours below

 • 3

-Book mid-week: Tuesday–Thursday departures are consistently 10–15% cheaper on reef, island and whale watching tours.
-Weekends attract premium pricing.
+Book mid-week: Tuesday–Thursday departures are consistently 10–15% cheaper on reef, island, and whale watching tours.
+Weekends attract premium pricing every time.

 • 4

-Bundle two tours with one operator: Many Cooee Tours partner operators offer 10–15% off a second booking.
-Always ask before paying for your second day.
+Bundle two tours with one operator: Many Cooee partner operators offer 10–15% off a second booking.
+Always ask before paying for your second day's experience.

 • 5

 Travel light: Budget ferry and regional air operators often charge for luggage over 7–10kg.
-A daypack for island trips avoids excess baggage fees entirely.
+A daypack for island and reef day trips avoids all excess baggage fees.

 • 6